mikael-johnsson/the-garage-sale/README.md

 **Show score and exit**

-If "show score and exit" option is chosen, the value of the users current inventory i.e. the current score.
+If "show score and exit" option is chosen, the value of the users current inventory, i.e. the current score, is displayed.
 The user is thereafter given to option to exit the game or continue playing.

 **Learn more about the vendors**